 - Squee!: Done by Siesta when Jack thanks her for the bread.

 Floating continent?!
 The splicer tried to wrap his head around the concept of a floating city.
 Sure, Rapture was a bizarre place on its own, but it still had a foundation!
 It was at the bottom of the sea, rather than in the freaking sky!

-- Though this could also just be lampshading the general ridiculousness of the concept of a flying continent, and not specifically towards BioShock Infinite.
+- Though this could also just be lampshading the general ridiculousness of the concept of a flying continent, AKA a large landmass suspended in mid-air with no notable means of staying up there, and not specifically towards BioShock Infinite.

 - Terse Talker: Jack and Tabitha barely speak more than one word each time they open their mouths.
 When they have their first conversation, which Kirche states to be the longest conversation Tabitha's had with anyone ever, it's entirely done with one-word sentences.

 - Who's on First?: Louise doesn't understand what's so special about killing Big Daddies.